Bhuvneshjai/Python-Mini-Projects-Samples/README.md

 # Python Mini Project
 ## 1. QR Code Generator
-In this we write the code and make the program of QR Code Generator By scan it we can go into any website.
+In this we wrote the code and make the program of QR Code Generator By scan the QR we can go into particular website.

 ### 1.1 This is Simple QR Code Image